alura/techguide/_data/downloadFiles/EN_US/front-end.md

    - Installing packages offline
    - Commands
    - The yarn.lock file
-## Habilidade Auxiliar: UX and Design
+## Additional Skill: UX and Design
 - [ ] **Design Systems**:
    - A design system is a collection of reusable components, guided by clear standards, that can be assembled together to build applications.
    - Creating and maintaining libraries that will be consumed and used as a standard for building a project